 Additionally, working keeps us busy, challenges us and gives us the means to develop ourselves.
 It can create a sense of pride, identity and personal achievement.
 Work enables us to socialize, build contacts and find support, and it provides us with money to support ourselves and explore our interests.

 There are health benefits, too.
-Working people tend to enjoy happier and healthier lives than those who do not work, and work has been shown to improve physical and mental health.
+Working people tend to enjoy happier and healthier lives than those who do not work.
+And work is shown to improve physical and mental health.

 Perhaps a paradigm shift is in order where instead of teaching children that certain jobs are beneath them, we teach them about the importance of a work ethic and doing every job well.